Irish Wedding Traditions

 Child of Prague

 We Irish are a superstitious lot!
-Irish mammies traditionally put a Child of Prague statue in the front garden the night before the wedding as it is thought to guarantee good weather on your wedding day.
-As the Irish weather is the one thing you cannot guarantee this Irish wedding tradition is a bit of a leap of faith but I have yet to meet an Irish mammy who didn’t put one out the night before.
+Irish mammies traditionally put a Child of Prague statue upside down in the front garden the night before the wedding, as it is thought to guarantee good weather on your wedding day.
+As the Irish weather is the one thing you cannot guarantee this Irish wedding tradition is a bit of a leap of faith, but I have yet to meet an Irish mammy who didn’t put one out the night before.

 A hand-fasting is an ancient ritual that symbolised marriage in Celtic countries before Christianity.
 The couples hands are draped and bound in ribbon or cord and tied and it is where the term tying the knot originated.
 This ritual is becoming more and more popular today with many couples enhancing their ceremony with a hand-fasting and it is a lovely nod to the past.